hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @Respectech Thank you.

 [22:42:54](#d3-CLJUVgNENJSqP9CS-tHJYvuM4KVerNUYqcvOgrZM) <GiuseppeChillemi (GiuseppeChillemi)>:
 The first picture is the printer in my pruduction line.
 I work in an environment where I am creating what Atronix has already made on very large scale.
 This is the reason why I have written my message on chit-chat.
 I see a great future and market disappearing with Atronix leaving our world, as they can enter literally in every company in this world.
-The core of my work life is represented 100% from their solution and.. they are gone Ì†ΩÌ∏î
+The core of my work life is represented 100% from their solution and.. they are gone üòî

 [22:58:08](#EGnoeUWaSFCPwaa8SHPVAp30ghj-Ca9EN8DgR51pk4E) <mikeyaunish>:
 @GiuseppeChillemi  That is fabulous.
 Nice to see production level code in the wilds.